It had been a long day. Thru’ the clouds of steam, smog and drizzle the smells of the plastics

 weapons systems that could wipe out thousands through the slightest movement within the battle-

 theatres all around the continents.
-Apart from our brave and worthy crew of war-resistors nothing
+Apart from our brave and worthy crew of war-resisters nothing

 else larger than a field-mouse moved across land; their genetic-codes, stored within the computer